Jan Jenning: Drug smuggling

-Martial problems
+Marital problems

 Producers used the conclusion of the drug smuggling plot to begin a new story exploring Jan's marriage to Ffion.
 Botcher assessed that her character's home life was in a "pretty shoddy" place in the wake of Ffion learning the truth.
 Preece confirmed that the couple's marriage would be "certainly pushed to its limits" over series 36.
 In light of her involvement with Ross, Jan is ejected from the marital home by Ffion.
 She moves in with Iain and avoids looking for somewhere long-term to live as she thinks she will repair her marriage.
 Writers used Teddy's introduction to add an extra element to Jan and Ffion's separation.
 As Jan's nephew, Teddy learns about the problems and "brings her misery to the surface".
 Botcher was excited to be exploring Jan and Ffion's marriage further, but believed they had more challenges to face before they achieved happiness.

 The strain on Jan and Ffion's marriage is emphasised when Ffion is hospitalised after an accident and gives Jan the "cold shoulder" when she visits.
 Ffion is treated by Dylan Keogh (William Beck), who reveals that she may have breast cancer.
 Jan suggests to Ffion that she move back into their home so she can support her.
 However, Ffion rebuffs Jan's suggestion and reminds her that she is not forgiven.
 Jan and Ffion's martial problems come to a climax when they are involved in a hostage situation together.
 They see each other whilst attending a call out to an injured security guard, where Ffion reveals that she has contacted a divorce lawyer.
 Writers created a dramatic scenario when their patient holds Jan, Ffion and another man at gunpoint and Ffion is shot.
 They share their histories with the patient in a bid to defuse the situation and it allows them to speak about the current state of their marriage.
 Ffion then realises that she wants to reunite with Jan and they agree to try again.